Are you overstimulated? Learn why a relaxing bath is a perfect way to soothe, comfort, and restore the senses for a Highly Sensitive Person.

 As tempting as it is to stay in your relaxing bath for an extended period of time, the ideal time for taking a bath is 20-30 minutes.
 Allow the effects to sink in, especially if you added extra goodies to your bath, but don’t stay in the water for too long or you’ll become prune-like.

-If that is a deal-breaker for you, I have included best practices for after you get out of the bath to keep the relaxing mood going!
+If that is a bummer for you, I have included best practices for after you get out of the bath to keep the relaxing mood going!

 Finished Your Relaxing Bath?
 Try These Best After Bath Practices For The Highly Sensitive Person